 There are many different designs for water saving toilets for either the home and commercial buildings.
 Some toilets function really well while conserving water whereas others require two flushes which isn't really saving water.
 What works well in a residential setting is a toilet which has two flush modes according to what needs to be done.
 The bottom line is to choose a toilet which meets the needs of sanitation while using as little water as possible.

 Commercial buildings which host many different people on a daily basis simply need to use a little more water for a typical flush than what may work in your home.
-As with most projects, the best results for your needs come when you discuss them honestly with your contractor who has experience in what works and doesn't work in situations similar to yours.
+As with most projects, the best results for your needs come when you discuss them honestly with your plumbing contractor who has experience in what works and doesn't work in situations similar to yours.

 Contact Us for More Information